influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/victorops.md

 ### Send alerts to an VictorOps room from a TICKscript

-The following TICKscript uses the `.victorops()` event handler to send the message, "Hey, check your CPU", to VictorOps whenever idle CPU usage drops below 10%.
+The following TICKscript uses the `.victorOps()` event handler to send the message, "Hey, check your CPU", to VictorOps whenever idle CPU usage drops below 10%.